-Each morning, Monday through Thursday, a group of creative entrepreneurs meets on Facebook Live to enjoy the benefits of creative flow practice.
+Each morning, Monday through Thursday, a group of us meets on Facebook Live to enjoy the benefits of creative flow practice.

 Together, we practice Inspiration Meditation and F-R-E-E-Writing.
 The session is then posted in our closed Facebook group, so others can use it to practice at their own convenience, wherever they might be in the world.

-The reason we do this is because we know, from experience, how important a morning ritual is to creative success.
-Human beings are creatures of memory and habit.
-We all have rituals in the morning.
+We all have rituals in the morning, whether we recognize it or not.
 Jumping straight onto chat or email first thing is also a ritual.

 We are surrounded by so much junk.
-Junk food, junk thought, junk light, junk noise, junk ideas but at one level, the deep level, the creative level, none of that matters.
+Junk food, junk light, junk noise, junk ideas but our lives go on also at another level: the deeper level, the creative level, which is clear of all the clutter.

-The creative level is a realm of imaginal riches, welling full of all the insights and inspiration, energy and insights we long for… but as if underwater.
+The creative level is deep and still and quiet, welling full of all the insights and inspiration, energy and insights we long for… but as if underwater.